filipbagen/iot-weather-station/README.md

 # Smart Weather Station with AI Outfit Recommender

-Filip / fm222xn
+Filip Malm-Bägén / fm222xn

-In this project I have created an IoT weather station that collects temperature, humidity and light data using sensors connected to a Raspberry Pi Pico W. The system uploads this data to Firebase Realtime Database and features a Flutter mobile app that not only visualizes the weather data but also uses an AI model (DeepSeek V3) to recommend what clothes I should wear based on the current conditions.
-The weather station also has LED indicators that show weather quality at a glance - green for nice weather, yellow for okay conditions, and red for bad weather.
+In this project I have created an IoT weather station that collects temperature, humidity and light data using sensors connected to a Raspberry Pi Pico WH.
+The system uploads this data to Firebase Realtime Database and features a Flutter mobile app that not only visualizes the weather data but also uses an AI model (DeepSeek V3) to recommend what clothes I should wear based on the current conditions.
+The weather station also has LED indicators that show weather quality at a glance (green for nice weather, yellow for okay conditions, and red for bad weather).

 This project should take approximately 15-25 hours to complete depending on your experience with electronics, mobile app development, and AI integration.